jeshaiahkhor/jeshaiahkhor.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: example_pdf.pdf # you can also use external links here
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: Here is an summarized version of my resume.
+For the full version, please click the PDF button above.
 toc:
   sidebar: left
 ---